Amenities ship

-An amenities ship is a ship outfitted with recreational facilities as part of a mobile naval base.
-Amenities ships included movie theaters and canteens staffed by mercantile crews of the Royal Fleet Auxiliary service.
+An amenities ship is a naval vessel outfitted with recreational facilities as part of a mobile naval base.
+Amenities ships provided movie theaters and canteens staffed by mercantile crews of the Royal Fleet Auxiliary service.
 These ships were intended to provide a place where British Pacific Fleet personnel could relax between operations.

 Background

 As the Royal Navy prepared for operations in the Pacific Ocean during the final stage of World War II, it was recognized warships would be operating far from base facilities.
 Mobile naval base facilities were prepared for remote Pacific harbors without shore facilities.
 Each mobile base would include repair ships and depot ships to provide maintenance and personnel services for flotillas of small ships like destroyers, submarines, minesweepers, and landing craft.
 Base ships were outfitted with offices to provide administrative and communications services for efficient refueling and resupply of ships using the base, and accommodation ships provided living quarters for base staff and personnel awaiting transfer.